 The Cochrane Collaboration sets out eight stages of doing a systematic review:

 Whilst much of the information included in this guide will be relevant for those undertaking systematic literature reviews (as opposed to a systematic review) you may wish to discuss with your supervisor the scope of the review you are being asked to complete and whether you need to be as comprehensive as a full systematic review would demand.
-For example are you expected to include both published and unpublished material (conference papers, RCT trial databases, PhD theses)?
-Are you being guided to only search in a restricted specific number of databases?
+For example, are you expected to include both published and unpublished material (conference papers, RCT trial databases, PhD theses)?
+Are you being guided to only search in a restricted number of databases?
 Have you been told to only include a specific number of results?
 Or advised to limit by date or language purely to restrict numbers of results?
-Often time is a major limitation to the systematic literature review (e.g. undertaken as part of an MSc course) and so limits have to be placed, particularly to limit the number of articles which have to be appraised.
+Often time is a major limitation to the systematic literature review (e.g. undertaken as part of an undergraduate or MSc course) and so limits have to be placed, particularly on the number of articles to be appraised.

 You will still be able to undertake a high quality systematic literature review if any of the above apply but it is worth bearing in mind when you start your review in case some of the guidance included in this library guide is not necessary for you to follow.
 When writing up your review you could consider whether any of these decisions could be considered a limitation to the research you have conducted and perhaps what further research should include to improve the quality and check the validity of the results.